arangeExperimental

 sign = signum(x)

-: Shall be an integer/real/complex
+x: Shall be an integer/real/complex elemental variable.

-This is an intent(in)
+This is an intent(in) argument.

 Returns the sign of variables.